arraywaves/gitea-migrate/README.md

 # Gitea Migrate

 Gitea Migrate is a Go application that automatically mirrors GitHub repositories to a Gitea instance.
-It primarily uses a polling mechanism to periodically check for new GitHub repositories and mirror them to Gitea.
-The tool simplifies the process of keeping your Gitea repositories in sync with their GitHub counterparts.
-This tool is designed to work with personal GitHub accounts and provides a flexible solution for maintaining a Gitea mirror of your GitHub repositories.
+It primarily uses a polling mechanism to periodically check for new GitHub repositories and mirror them to Gitea, you could run this just once from your local environment if you don't need to check periodically for new Github repositories.
+This tool simplifies the process of keeping your Gitea repositories in sync with their GitHub counterparts and is designed to work with personal GitHub accounts, providing a flexible solution for maintaining a Gitea mirror of your GitHub repositories.
+A webhook endpoint is in development for Github organisations.

 ## Features